 To learn how to create and use interface objects, see Creating an Interface Object.

 If you are using an interface object with a device object and

 a MATLAB interface driver, you do not need to connect the interface

 Several drivers ship with the Instrument Control Toolbox software.
 You can find these drivers by looking in the directory

-where matlabroot is the MATLAB installation directory, as seen when you type
+the MATLAB installation directory, as seen when you type

 at the MATLAB Command Window.